 As the canoe appeared to be filled with ghostly Maori people wearing flax robes and with hair that was plumed with the feathers of the huia and the white heron, (as is done for the dead) it was thought that this canoe, that no-one had ever spotted before, was ferrying the souls of the dead to their resting place.
 This was taken by the local Maori as a supernatural warning of impending destruction.
 The volcano erupted soon after, killing around 100 people.

-After hearing this story, I wanted to pay a visit and I enjoyed meditating at Lake Tarawera and being held by the land spirits who protect that place.
+After hearing this story, I wanted to pay a visit and I enjoyed meditating at Lake Tarawera and connecting with the land spirits who protect that place.

 Other places I visited on my travels this time include the fabulously beautiful Coromandel area in the north island.
 The Coromandel in summer is the closest thing to paradise on earth, in my book.